Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: Decomposing the DUAL problem

 \begin{lemma} Two hypergraphs $\G$ and $\H$ are dual if and only if $\G$ and $\H$ are simple, satisfy the intersection property, and, for all assignments $\sigma$, $\G(\sigma)$ and $\H(\sigma)$ are dual (or, equivalently, there is no new transversal of $\G(\sigma)$ \Wrt $\H(\sigma)$). \end{lemma}

-Lemma~\ref{lemma:dual_iff_all_sub-instances_dual} can be easily proven by exploiting Lemma~\ref{lemma:no_new_transversal_iff_dual} and the equivalence between the hypergraph transversal problem and the duality problem of non-redundant monotone Boolean CNF/DNF formulas, where (partial) assignments here considered correspond to partial Boolean truth assignments.
-However, in Appendix~\ref{sec:app_prove_decomposition}, we provide a detailed proof of the previous lemma without resorting to the equivalence with Boolean formulas.
+\Cref{lemma:dual_iff_all_sub-instances_dual} can be easily proven by exploiting \cref{lemma:no_new_transversal_iff_dual} and the equivalence between the hypergraph transversal problem and the duality problem of non-redundant monotone Boolean CNF/DNF formulas, where (partial) assignments here considered correspond to partial Boolean truth assignments.
+However, in \cref{sec:app_prove_decomposition}, we provide a detailed proof of the previous lemma without resorting to the equivalence with Boolean formulas and we also analyze other interesting properties of decompositions.

-Even though checking the duality of sub\nbdash-instances of an initial instance of \DUAL can be computationally easier, it is evident that, in order to find a new transversal of $\G$, naively trying all the possible non\nbdash-covering assignments would require exponential time.
-Nevertheless, as already mentioned, there are deterministic algorithms solving \DualProbHyp in sub\nbdash-exponential time.
-To meet that time bound, those algorithms do not try all the possible combinations of assignments, but they consider specific assignment extensions.
+Although checking the duality of sub\nbdash-instances of an initial instance of \DUAL can be computationally easier, it is evident that, in order to find a new transversal of $\G$, naively trying all the possible non\nbdash-covering assignments would require exponential time.
+Nevertheless, as already mentioned, there are deterministic algorithms solving \DualProbHyp in quasipolynomial time.
+To meet such a time bound, those algorithms do not try all the possible combinations of assignments, but they consider specific assignment extensions.